danielsaidi/EmojiKit/README.md

 EmojiKit provides a bunch of emoji-specific features:

-* 😀 [Emojis][Features] - EmojiKit lets you use emojis in a structured way.
+* 😀 [Emojis][Emoji] - EmojiKit defines a structured emoji model.
-* 🐻 [Categories][Features] - EmojiKit defines all standard emoji categories.
+* 🐻 [Categories][EmojiCategory] - EmojiKit defines all standard emoji categories.
-* 🇸🇪 [Localization][Features] - EmojiKit supports localizing all emojis and categories.
+* 📦 [Version Information][EmojiVersion] - EmojiKit defines all emoji versions and their OS support.
-* 👍🏾 [Skin Tones][Features] - EmojiKit provides skin tone information for all emojis that support if.
+* 🇸🇪 [Localization][Localization] - EmojiKit supports localizing all emojis and categories.
-* 📦 [Version Information][Features] - EmojiKit defines all emoji versions, including their OS availability.
+* 👍🏾 [Skin Tones][SkinTones] - EmojiKit provides skin tone information for all emojis that support it.